wlfcolin/file-downloader/README.md

 * step 3.register listeners

--register a DownloadStatusListener(may be at the time the fragment or activity's onCreate called, you can ignore this if your app do not care the download progress such as your are using a service in background)
+-register a DownloadStatusListener(may be at the time the fragment or activity's onCreate called, you can ignore this if your app do not care the download progress such as you are using a service in background)
 ``` java
 private OnFileDownloadStatusListener mOnFileDownloadStatusListener = new OnRetryableFileDownloadStatusListener() {
     @Override